 To be human is to be in a place, psychologically-speaking, that is less desirable than the one you envision for your future; in varying degrees unique to each one of us, we humans are perpetually suffering and we can all legitimately describe ourselves as a victim of someone or something.
 Your ego is wired for self-preservation, and will leap at every opportunity to blame the external world for your troubles.

-We thus arrive at Peterson’s maxim to “sort yourself out”.
-Although it’s politically expedient (and fashionable) to be a victim of oppression these days, adopting a mentality of victimhood as a core part of your identity will ultimately undermine your sense of personal agency, regardless of whether the oppression is real or not.
+We thus arrive at Peterson’s maxims to “sort yourself out” and “get your own house in order”.
+Although it’s politically expedient (and, frankly, trendy) to be a victim of oppression these days, adopting a mentality of victimhood as a core part of your identity will ultimately undermine your sense of personal agency, regardless of whether the oppression is real or not.
 This is not a political opinion, but a pragmatic psychological truth.

 The more you blame the world for your circumstances, the harder it is to see your own ability to affect change on those circumstances.
 When you give up responsibility for something, you also give up your power over that thing.
 When you accept responsibility — even for things that aren’t your “fault” — you activate an inner fire of resourcefulness.
 In the long run, the world is re-made by people with a mentality of radical ownership: “it may not be my fault, but it is my problem.”

-For me, Peterson is that university professor that I couldn’t have had anywhere else, and that always leaves me grateful that I chose to study psychology at the University of Toronto.
-I’ve felt that way since graduating, and still do.
+I’m grateful for Peterson.
+For me, he was that university professor that I couldn’t have had anywhere else.
+I’m grateful that I chose to study psychology at UofT because of the way he taught me to see the world.
 It was a privilege to be exposed to his ideas at that time in my life.

-For the sake of all those others — those millions in the present and future — whose life circumstances didn’t put them at UofT between 1998 and 2012, I’m grateful for the tornado of notoriety that led to his ideas achieving escape velocity from relative obscurity in academia.
-Peterson’s core message now echoes in the stratosphere of digital posterity: before we rush to conclusions about who is to blame for the world’s problems, before we look outward and lay responsibility at the feet of everyone else, we would all benefit if we each started by examining the chaos within ourselves.
+And on behalf of many others — in the present and future — whose life circumstances didn’t put them at UofT between 1998 and 2012, I’m grateful for the tornado of notoriety that led to his ideas achieving escape velocity from academia.
+Most of all, I’m grateful that his core message to humanity— now immortalized in many hours of internet video — will continue to echo from the digital stratosphere: before we rush to conclusions about who to blame for the world’s problems, before we look outward and lay responsibility at the feet of everyone else, we would all benefit if we each started by examining the chaos within ourselves.